Mindfulness for Rejection: A Practical Guide to Staying Steady

 Rejection can act like a social pain signal.
 The body reads exclusion as threat, the mind adds meaning, and the nervous system prepares to protect you through anger, collapse, pleading, or withdrawal.

-In a 2018 study of 40 young adults, higher trait mindfulness predicted significantly lower social distress during the Cyberball social exclusion task, even after baseline mood was considered source.
+In a 2018 study of 40 young adults, higher trait mindfulness predicted significantly lower social distress during the Cyberball social exclusion task, even after baseline mood was considered NIH research.
 The same study found reduced functional connectivity between the ventrolateral prefrontal cortex and midbrain regions, including the amygdala and dorsal anterior cingulate, during social exclusion.

 That does not prove mindfulness training cures rejection pain.
 Much of the rejection-specific evidence is early and partly correlational.
 Still, the mechanism makes sense: mindfulness interrupts habit loops by helping you notice the threat story before obeying it.